MartijnHoekstra2/IT-Handbook-guide2/Golden Image.md

 1. Test

 #### Deployment information for deploying software
-MDT offers the option to add **Applications**, but I wouldn't recommended this.
+MDT offers the option to add **Applications**, but I wouldn't recommended this.<br />
-Using GPO's is more consistent across all the device in the Domain.
+Using GPO's is more consistent across all the device in the Domain.<br />
-What you could do if necassery is to run a few Powershell scripts at the deployment and then else via gpo.
+What you could do if necassery is to run a few Powershell scripts at the deployment and then else via gpo.<br />

 #### Bootstrap.ini